projectara/greybus-spec/source/hardware_model.rst

      and its RF bus.

-2. One or more Modules, which are physically inserted into slots on the Endo.
+2. One or more Modules, which are physically inserted into slots on the Frame.
 Modules shall implement Communication Protocols in accordance with this document's specifications.

 3. Exactly one Application Processor Module, hereafter referred to as